GitAvi001/Envoy-Gateway-Extension-server/README.md

 ii. kubectl port-forward -n envoy-gateway-system svc/<envoy_gateway_service> 8080:80
 ```
 c.
-Import this curl command to postman and send the request.
+First, import this curl command to postman and directly test the backend.

 ```bash
 curl -v -H "Host: www.example.com" "http://localhost:8080/apk-http-route/api/v3/pet/findByStatus?status=available"
 ```

-## Steps - Edit server.go and redeploy extension server
+## Steps - Edit server.go and redeploy extension server.
 To extract the basePath or context path correctly from the applied API CR and map to the correct backend resource server.go needed to edit correctly.

 After editing the server.go correctly extension-server should redpoly to the kubernetes cluster.